edoreld/hesa-campaign/session-logs/Session 1.md

-- Darion Copperline | Bard
+- Yansu playing as the bard, Darion Copperline
-- Horvir Panster | Fighter
+- Craig playing as the fighter, Horvir Panster
-- Serah Heyman | Cleric
+- Quinn playing as the cleric, Serah Heyman
-- Dax | Druid
+- Panda playing as the druid, Dax
-- Skarr Vikk | Barbarian
+- Cilona playing as the cleric, Seraphalia Starchild
-- Seraphalia Starchild (Raggernstar) | Cleric
+- Sekiro playing as the barbarian, Skarr Vikk

 Year: 1491 DR